sandhyat/PeriOperative_RiskPrediction/README.md

 **Time validation of the trained models**
 1) `Tabular_wave2.py`: This file takes the modality to be used and reads all the best models and validates them on wave2 (another time duration than the training one) dataset.
+2) `TS_wave2.py` : This file takes the modality to be used and reads all the best models and validates them on wave2.
+Currently works for XGBTtimeseries summary models. #Todo fix for LSTM and MVCL.

 **Result compilation**
 1) `Result_compiler.ipynb` : Reads the pickle files that have best results for all ablations saved and takes the average and saves it all in a table.